Kuriankkr/Time-Series-Analysis-and-Forecasting/README.md

 Note: The notebooks that I have created is an amalgamation of the courses that I have taken as well as my own understandings from the internet that I have added into the notebook.

-The link to the notebook "Time Series Analysis and Forecasting - an introduction" is given below.
-It wasnot opening on github initially last I checked